What types of diabetes management supports do we fund?

 What if you need someone to carry out your Diabetes Care Plan?

 Your Diabetes Care Plan created by your doctor or diabetes nurse will describe how to manage your diabetes.
-This could be things like measuring your blood glucose levels or having insulin injections.
+This could be things like measuring your blood glucose levels or having injections.

 If you can’t carry out the plan yourself because of your disability, we may fund someone to help you with this.